Here’s how to clean up Flatpak apps to reclaim your precious disk space. Follow along.

 Using the above command, I have freed up around 1GB+ in my test system.

 - If you want to uninstall a specific Flatpak package, use the following command.
 Change the application ID with the app name.
-You can find the app name in above list size commands.
+You can find the app name in the above list size commands.

 flatpak uninstall <application ID>